 Introduction to FTP Server

-An FTP server which is also known as an FTP site is a computer having File Transfer Protocol (FTP) address and is dedicated to receiving an FTP connection and exchanging of files over internet.
-To transfer file from one location to another through TCP/IP network, FTP uses FTP server to store the data and transfer the file by following basic steps like login, connection, dataset, modes of transfer, security, etc.
+An FTP server which is also known as an FTP site is a computer having a File Transfer Protocol (FTP) address and is dedicated to receiving an FTP connection and exchanging files over the internet.
+To transfer file from one location to another through TCP/IP network, FTP uses the FTP server to store the data and transfer the file by following basic steps like login, connection, dataset, modes of transfer, security, etc.

 What is the FTP Server?

-FTP is a well-established protocol that enables the exchange of data files between computers through TCP/IP network (internet).
+FTP is a well-established protocol that enables the exchange of data files between computers through a TCP/IP network (internet).
 A Protocol stipulates a standard set of rules and regulations for interaction between network devices in a network environment.
 The FTP protocol uses port 21 in the server for communicating with users.

-The large Business organization hosts its own FTP server environment for sharing large files with their vendors, dealers, and other stakeholders.
+The large Business organization hosts its own FTP server environment for sharing large files with its vendors, dealers, and other stakeholders.
 The files will be uploaded by respective departments into their FTP server and shared with others.
-Medium and small scale businesses can avail FTP hosted services to share files with their customers.
+Medium and small scale businesses can avail of FTP hosted services to share files with their customers.
 FTP hosted services are offered in the cloud as well.

 What Does FTP Servers Do?